mikerochip/addressables-training-manual/README.md

 * You organize your project assets into AssetGroups
 * Each AssetGroup is a ScriptableObject with its own settings
 * The AssetGroup's *Build and Load Paths* settings are what determine whether the group is Local or Remote
-* AssetGroup settings are also what determine whether a group becomes one or many many Asset Bundles
+* AssetGroup settings are also what determine whether a group becomes one or many Asset Bundles

 # Content Update Builds